BlueWinds/WarTechIIC/Campaigns.md

       blockOtherContracts: true
       postContractEvent: forcedevent_FP_StoryTime3_A
+      expiresAfter: 1
 ```

 `id`, `employer`, `target` and `onFailGoto` are required, all others are optional. `blockOtherContracts` defaults to false.

+`expiresAfter` is a ticking countdown of days; when it reaches zero (or immediately if it's set to 0), the player is forced into the drop, without a chance to opt out or further delay.

 `postContractEvent` deserves some special explanation.
 If the player succeeds at the mission, the given event *replaces the objectives screen* in the after action report.
 The event must be `Company` or `StarSystem` scoped; no other scopes are supported.